SchemaStruct Documentation

 AI Schema Generation

 Click the ✨ AI Generate button in the toolbar to describe your project in plain English.
-SchemaStruct uses Claude AI to generate a complete database schema for you.
+SchemaStruct uses built-in AI to generate a complete schema draft you can refine visually.

 Quick-start Templates